Call now – open 24/7

 • Deaths

-Make sure you get the officer’s name and badge number before they leave.
+Make sure you get the officer his driver's license number, name and badge number before they leave.
 Your car accident lawyer will need this information when building your case.
 They might want to contact the officer later, too.

 Ask the officer if you can get a copy of the police report for your records as well.